 Number: (716) 392-5591

-Internship informationGeneral Farm Description: Dirt Rich Farm is a small, Certified Organic vegetable farm in Springville, NY (35 minutes south of Buffalo).
+Internship informationGeneral Farm Description: Dirt Rich Farm is a small, Certified Organic vegetable farm based in Springville, NY (35 minutes south of Buffalo).
 We grow a diverse array of vegetables, from arugula through zucchini.
 Our biggest sales channel is our CSA, but we also sell at a farmers' market and to some local businesses, like restaurants and a food co-op, and are planning on setting up a self-serve farm stand in 2021.
 As a small farm using intensive growing methods, we rely on a two-wheel tractor and plenty of hand tools.
 In 2021, we’ll be continuing the scale up while staying small!
 The farm was founded in 2015 by Laura Colligan, growing a diverse array of vegetables on 2/3rds an acre of family land.
 In 2019, Laura’s fiance, Ryan Leggio, decided that he wanted to farm, too, and has been running the farm with Laura since then.
 We now own our own land, had a little less than 2 acres in production in 2020, and plan on bringing an additional half acre into production in 2021.

 CRAFT Member Farm?
 No

 Internship Starts: late April to late June

 Number of Internship Available: 2